-Placement: As with the Houston Airport example, perception matters as much as physical wait time.
-If guests can see they're steadily moving towards an attraction or goal, they'll be more patient then with a shorter wait and an obscured view.
-If the visual goal can't be the ride itself, then having some another focal point (the big waterslide plunge, perhaps?) keeps the line engaged.
+Placement: The real trick to maximizing queue efficiency isn't just in reducing wait time, it's in minimizing perceived wait time.
+In fact, research shows that perception matters just as much as physical wait time.
+If guests can see they're steadily moving towards an attraction, they'll be more patient to wait as opposed to a shorter wait time with an obscured view.
+If the visual focal point can't be the ride itself, then we suggest having a captivating view (the big waterslide plunge, perhaps?) to keep the line engaged.